Introduction

 Llangollen

-There is a wide variety of accommodation to choose from in all of these locations, including Crafnant House - our B&B in Trefriw near Betws-y-Coed!
+There is a wide variety of accommodation to choose from in all of these locations, including of course Crafnant House - our B&B in Trefriw near Betws-y-Coed.

-We have also listed below lots of other great accommodation that we know well and can heartily recommend, or have been suggested to us by family, friends and previous guests.
+So we have also listed in our guide other places to stay that we know very well and can definitely recommend, or have been suggested to us by family, friends and previous guests.

-All of our links take you straight to the accommodation providers own websites - remember it is always better to book direct!
+All of our links take you straight to the accommodation providers own websites - remember it is always better to book direct with them!

 So if you are planning your holiday in Eryri | Snowdonia and North Wales and are looking for the best :